jodielee062788/employee_tracker_sql/README.md

     ![Screenshot of the update employee role option](./assets/8.png)

 6. Advanced Functionality (Optional):
-- Additional functionalities such as updating employee managers, viewing employees by manager or department, and deleting departments, roles, or employees may be available based on bonus criteria.
-- Choose the department to view its total utilized budget, which represents the combined salaries of all employees in that department.
+- Updating employee manager

     ![Screenshot of the update employee manager option](./assets/9.png)

+- View employees by manager

     ![Screenshot of the view employees by manager option](./assets/10.png)

+- View employees by department

     ![Screenshot of the view employees by department option](./assets/11.png)